stefanoscolapasta/ArtistRudeWords/README.md

 - [ ] Improve the resulting graphs
 - [ ] Try to use Requests and BeautifulSoup for link collection instead of Selenium Web-Driver to get a faster script
 - [ ] Add multiple options
-- [ ] Make in-line menu more user-friendly
+- [ ] Make the command-line menu more user-friendly
 - [ ] Divide swear-words by type <br/>
          1. Sex-oriented bad words<br/>
          2. Race-oriented insults<br/>